OnerInce/coursera-projects/java-baby_datas/README.md

 The data files give information on the first names of people born in a particular year.
 Have data from 1880 through 2014 on both boys and girls names.
 You can find all baby name data on us_babynames folder.

-For example, below are two pictures of parts of the file "yob2014.csv", for names of babies born in 2014.
-On the left is the top of the file which shows that Emma is the most popular name, the F is for female and the 20799 indicates the number of Emma’s born in 2014.
-The file lists all the girls first, and they are listed in order based on the number of births, from largest numbers to smallest numbers.
+The files lists all the girls first, and they are listed in order based on the number of births, from largest numbers to smallest numbers.
-On the right is another snapshot of the file, showing the end of the girls and the start of the boys.
-It can seen that Noah was the most popular boys name in 2014, the M indicates a male, and 19144 is the number of boys named Noah that year.

 Aim is to write a program with several methods and tester methods to test each these methods.